mrkmg/node-generate-release/README.md

 Release File
 ------------

-By default, the follow defaults and options can be set in a `.release.json` file.
+By default, the following options can be set in a `.release.json` file.
 The following is an example with all files set.

       {